 Call or Text: 615-944-6999 - Available Weekends - Trusted 5 Star Rating

 Home inspections vary in price based on factors like square footage, age, and whether it has a crawlspace and attic.
 Larger homes take longer and involve more work to inspect.
-Condos and small houses will cost around $325 as a base price, while homes over 2,000 square feet can cost upwards of $425.
+So do older homes.
+Condos, townhouses, and small houses will cost around $400 as a base price, while homes over 2,000 square feet can cost upwards of $450.
+Be careful of the Inspection companies that charge low fees or try to do two or three a day.
+As they say, you get what you pay for and not knowing all of the facts puts you at risk when you are buying a home.
+Not knowing can cost you thousands of dollars.

 Also, beware of "quick-look" inspection companies that are trying to cram two or three inspections into a day.
 A good thorough inspection takes time and even with our state-of-the-art reporting software you will want more than the canned response narratives that are used by these quick-look companies.